agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 from an interview step.

-I don't know why some recruiters struggle with communicating with candidates---it seems like table stakes in their profession---but I have seen it every time I have interviewed.
+I don't know why some recruiters struggle with communicating with candidates---it seems like table stakes in their profession---but it is something I have experienced during every interview cycle.
 Companies that communicate effectively and decide quickly have a strong advantage in recruiting talent.

 ### Salary Negotiation